sequentech/deployment-tool/doc/complete-deployment.md

     $ cp -r agora-dev-box auth2
     $ cp -r agora-dev-box agora

-Then we can create each Vagrant machine:
+Then we can create each Vagrant machine.
+Note: if we want to assign more memory or number of cpu to vagrant machine for a faster installation, we can edit Vagrantfile and change v.memory (memory in MB) and v.cpus (number of cpu):

     $ cd auth1
     auth1 $ cp doc/Vagrantfile.auth1 Vagrantfile